Skip to main content

 To calculate the break-even point in units, use this formula:

-Break-Even Point (in units) = Fixed Costs / (Revenue per Unit – Variable Cost per Unit)
+• Break-Even Point (in units) = Fixed Costs / (Revenue per Unit – Variable Cost per Unit)

-For example, if your fixed costs are $10,000, revenue per unit is $50, and variable cost per unit is $30, the break-even point would be 500 units.
+For example, if fixed costs are $10,000, revenue per unit is $50, and variable cost per unit is $30, the break-even point would be 500 units.
 This means you need to sell 500 units to cover your total costs.

 Calculating Break-Even Point in Sales Dollars

-Break-Even Point (in sales dollars) = Fixed Costs / Contribution Margin Ratio
+• Break-Even Point (in sales dollars) = Fixed Costs / Contribution Margin Ratio

-For instance, if your product sells for $20, the variable cost per unit is $10, and your fixed costs are $15,000, then the break-even point in sales dollars would be $30,000.
+For example, if your product sells for $20, variable cost per unit is $10, and fixed costs are $15,000, the break-even point in sales dollars would be $30,000.

 Practical Applications of Break-Even Analysis